ingram-projects/animxyz/docs/content/sections/vue.md

 ---
 ## v-xyz directive

-The `v-xyz` directive allows you to dynamically set an element or components `xyz` attribute using a similar syntax to the Vue dynamic [class and style](https://vuejs.org/v2/guide/class-and-style.html) bindings.
+The `v-xyz` directive allows you to dynamically set the `xyz` attribute using a similar syntax to the Vue dynamic [class and style](https://vuejs.org/v2/guide/class-and-style.html) bindings.
 For instance you can conditionally apply a transform on a div like so:

 ```html
 <div v-xyz="{ 'left-5': isTransformed }"></div>